batocera-linux/batocera.linux/batocera-Changelog.md

 - GunCon2 A and B buttons now separate
 - Sinden Lightgun now has limited bandwidth per camera to avoid timeout
 - Some Kodi settings were lost upon Batocera upgrades
+- Wii crosshairs in the wrong emulationstation group setting
+- Justifier gun type in emulationstation for pcsx-rearmed and mednafen cores
+- Justifier mapping and crosshair on libretro-snes9x
+- Daphne crosshair not hidden when a light gun is detected
+- Libretro-mesen light gun not loading up

 ### Changed
 - RK3326 Replaced the mali-G31 driver with mesa3d